Oxyliteral/PF-WOTR-mod-archive/README.md

 Adds Quicken Kinetic Metamagic rod, obtainable by defeating Vellexia (obtained in post-combat dialogue).
 Due to swift actions not interacting very well with gather power, I made them incompatible, so you can only have one group active at a time.
 To compensate, the rod gives -1 burn.

 Adds Ultimate Kinetic Rod and Ultimate Kinetic Diadem to the game, buyable from the Storyteller in act 5.
 (Dialog and vendor have been updated to accomdate this change).

+**Skilled Azata**
+Changes Azata's 'All Skilled' feature to make all skills class skills, and gives an additional +6 bonus for having a rank (original is +3, so 1 rank = 10 total).

+**MonkAlignment**
+Simple mod that removes monk alignment requirement.

+**BiggerGoldenDragon**
+Changes Golden Dragon size modifier from 0.16 to 1.00.
+Because why not?

 Modding Notes:
 Components with the same name generally are unable to stack.
 For example, copy pasting a component three times means the game only recognizes it once.